HOW TO BUILD A FOOD DELIVERY APP LIKE UBER EATS

 If you have less than 2,500 queries per day, you can use TomTom API for free.
 But users should buy credits with a price of $25 for 50 thousand transactions.

-The business of mobile food delivery application is definitely growing.
-Internet and mobile technologies are growing too, thus popularity of food delivery apps will become higher and higher.
+The business of mobile food delivery applications is definitely growing.
+Internet and mobile technologies are growing too, thus the popularity of food delivery apps will become higher and higher.
 If you have a restaurant business it’s hard to ignore this trend and you should think about starting to use this way of interacting with clients.
-Also, you should pay attention to details and take into account the needs of all the sides of the process.
+Also, you should pay attention to details and take into account the needs of all sides of the process.
+Read more about features and monetization of on-demand food delivery apps in your guide.